tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 1/FOSE3000/Week 5.md

-Week 5 was spent focusing on
+Week 5 was spent focusing on our Bachelor of Commerce consultancy document and